makerdao/community/governance/polls/Vault Compensation Denomination - April 13, 2020.md

    - To provide compensation, Maker would have to purchase this ETH at the current market rate

 2. **If this poll decides that the compensation shall be in DAI**
-   - This vault holder could expect a remaining balance of at most 118 DAI
+   - This vault holder could expect a compensation of at most 118 DAI
    - Regardless of the today's DAI/ETH rate

 ### More background discussion